carlo4002/deployement_postgres/README.md

 Deployment occurs in parallel across all nodes.
 Each node runs the same code simultaneously, resulting in a randomly elected cluster leader.

+There is a common role prepared for any OS changes or preparations, and it is the first role to start.
+The role order is:
+- common
+- etcd
+- postgres
+- patroni

 # Not intented to do
   - Infra deployment
   - Health verifications after installation